rh-impact/pl-ocr_tool/README.rst

 Abstract
 --------

-An application that can take images as input and identify and extract written text from them
+An application that can take images as input and identify and extract written text from them.
+This tool is for doctors.

 Description
 -----------